Front Suspension Transplant

 Suspension differences - 'Sud and early Sprint to 33 and later Sprint

-The biggest difference is that the earlier system of disc brakes all round, with the inboard front calipers, discs and handbrake assembly has been totally revised.
+Parts known to be different Suspension The biggest difference is that the earlier system of disc brakes all round, with the inboard front calipers, discs and handbrake assembly has been totally revised.
 The 33 and later Sprints were fitted with conventional single piston sliding yoke calipers mounted on the front hubs, and acted on solid discs.
 (This alone is a major step forward in being able to maintain the car - no more dropping the engine for a handbrake cable change!)
 The rest of the front suspension has detail changes.
 The lower arms are subtly different lengths and shapes, and the lower balljoint connects to the new, very different hub assembly via a taper assembly rather than a pinch bolt.
 Some early 33's were not fitted with anti-roll bars.
 New driveshafts, held into the hubs by a staked 36mm nut, connect to a gearbox that has no mounting features for the early calipers, and output flanges that cannot accept the inboard discs.
 The lousy six allen bolt attachment method is still there though.
 The front shock absorber strut assembly is similar, but with a redesigned bottom spring mounting pan bearing, and a different bolt pattern where it mounts to the hubs.
 The series three struts also have detail differences to the upper mounting.
 The front suspension must be changed as a complete set.

 The transplant itself